 Use of air filtration not only makes air clean and pure, but also enhances a person's energy, alertness, and comfort.
 At the same time, it helps individuals with respiratory ailments enhance their quality of life.
 Air purifiers also help alleviate allergy and asthma symptoms.

-With in-room air filtration fast becoming recognized as a legitimate tool for improving personal and public health, air purifiers are being used not only in the home, but also in the office, hospital, laboratory, restaurant, hotel and school.
+With in-room air filtration fast becoming recognized as a legitimate tool for improving personal and public health, air purifiers are being used not only in the home, but also in offices, hospitals, laboratories, restaurants, hotels, and schools.

 There are many different air purifiers in the marketplace today, some are frankly better than others at removing airborne pollutants in whatever size or form they come.
 We fervently believe the public should be able to make informed choices based on independent testing of individual air purifiers by an ethical and well-respected third party.